 An Annual Floral Tribute is held on the 20th of February each

-year and representatives from the original inhabitants, government,
+year commencing at 11.00am.
+Representatives from the original

 The monument is